JohnMarzulli/StratuxHud/readme.md

 **EXPERIMENTAL**

-For All In One (Stratux + HUD on same machine) setups, additional steps need to be taken.
+For All In One (Stratux + HUD on the same machine) setups, additional steps need to be taken.

 Due to the needs of the GPS, the normal BlueTooth functions are disabled.
 Edit the /boot/config.txt to include the following line **beneath** the line that sets the overlay to value of `dtoverlay` to "miniuart".